-These deadlines are not valid for penalties imposed by the OOD for the reason of post race technical scrutinizing.
-In this case, the penalty has to be imposed as soon as possible after the receipt of the scrutinizing results.
+These deadlines are not valid for penalties imposed by the OOD for the reason of post race technical scrutinizing and under the condition that this is stated on the results sheet.

+In this case, the results will remain provisional until one hour after the finalization of the post race scrutineering.